Pomax/nrAPI/README.md

 3. `name` for the names dictionary
 4. `sfx` for the giongo/gitaigo dictionary

-Temporarily running over at http://therealpomax.com, this will be accessibly "for reals" on http://api.nihongoresources.com
+Live API running over at http://api.nihongoresources.com